jiangyinzuo/format-form-fe/README.md

-# awesome-form-fe
+# format-form-fe

-This is a WeChat mini program project developed by individual.
+A WeChat miniprogram project developed by individual.

 ## development environment